plainsight16/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* - moves files starting with an uppercase rm *~ - remove file that end with ~ ls -ma .- list file seperated with a comma
+mv [[:upper:]]* - moves files starting with an uppercase rm *~ - remove file that end with ~ ls -ma .- list file seperated with a comma mkdir -p- makes dir for each parent recursively